The World Water Quality Alliance Workstreams

 The World Water Quality Alliance has launched a monthly newsletter entitled Yemaya named after the ancient African goddess of the ocean and motherhood.
 She is associated with fertility, femininity, protection, healing, and childbirth.
 Often symbolized as a water creature, her domains include the seas, rivers, and lakes.
 She is honoured and revered in the African diaspora, particularly in Cuba, Haiti, Brazil, and the United States.

 The World Water Quality Alliance is convened by the United Nations Environment Programme and supported by the Swiss Confederation.
-It is proud to present its monthly newsletter, YEMAYA, nam…
+It proudly presents its monthly newsletter, YEMAYA, named …

 Go to this Sway